 Other sci-fi series either played into the paranoia of the times or sought to ignore it completely.
 The Twilight Zone offered cautionary tales about the many ways in which humans might destroy ourselves, and how the end times were just the beginning of our misery.
 Meanwhile, Lost In Space offered an escape with stories that were heavy on comedy but light on substance.

-Star Trek promised that the social unrest of the 1960s could eventually lead to a better future.
 But Star Trek promised that the social unrest of the time could eventually lead to a better future.
 It envisioned an era where an American worked alongside a Russian, and a black woman was in a position of leadership.
 Humans had eliminated war and were united in a peaceful mission of exploration.
 These were radical ideas, especially when everything else on TV either reminded audiences that the world was tearing itself apart or sought to help them forget harsh realities.

 While Star Trek was set in an utopian future, its stories were grounded in the real issues of the day.
 It wasn’t partisan, but it was deeply political.
 The Klingons and Romulans symbolized the Soviets and Chinese.
 This allowed Roddenberry and his team of writers, some of the best science-fiction authors of the time, to explore topics like the Cold War (“A Taste of Armageddon”) and discrimination (“The Devil in the Dark”).
 I wish I could add sexism to the list of issues on which Star Trek was ahead of its time.
 But beyond Uhura and Number One (from the rejected original pilot “The Cage”), most female Enterprise crew members tended to be reflections of 20th-century sexism rather than 23rd-century equality.